sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement-deeper-dive.md

 In this post, I propose the reader a deeper dive and some potential improvements over this analysis.
 <!--more-->

-Here we're going to use a little math trickery with some basic [integration](https://www.khanacademy.org/math/integral-calculus/ic-integration/ic-integral-calc-intro/v/introduction-to-integral-calculus?modal=1) (well, basic as far as integration goes, anyways) and some discussion about how one could use [velocity](https://www.scruminc.com/velocity/) or [business value points](https://www.agilealliance.org/resources/sessions/business-value-estimation/) to refine what the ideal trade off.
+Here we're going to use a little math trickery with some basic [integration](https://www.khanacademy.org/math/integral-calculus/ic-integration/ic-integral-calc-intro/v/introduction-to-integral-calculus?modal=1) (well, basic as far as integration goes, anyways) and some discussion about how one could use [velocity](https://www.scruminc.com/velocity/) or [business value points](https://www.agilealliance.org/resources/sessions/business-value-estimation/) to refine what the ideal trade off would be.

 Step one here is to answer the question, "Well exactly how much time am I losing when I choose to invest in continuous learning?"
 Should I invest 20% of my time for a 10% trade off?
 Or would it be better to invest 30% of my time for a 20% trade off?
 To answer this question, we'll need to learn more about the relationships between our two curves.
 More precisely, we need to know the area between the two curves.